harshit-3355/LENS-Homepage/README.md

-Fix: Need to Add Readme.md
+Fix: Need to Add Readme.md in the proper format